 History of the USS Darby (DE-218)

 The USS Darby (DE-218) was built by the Philadelphia Navy Yard.
-Mrs. M. E. Darby acted as a sponsor and on 15 November 1943, when the ship was placed in commission, Commander D. D. Humphreys was assigned as commanding officer.
+Mrs. M. E. Darby acted as a sponsor, and on 15 November 1943, when the ship was placed in commission, Commander D. D. Humphreys was assigned as commanding officer.
 In January 1944, the Darby left Philadelphia and joined Task Force 31 while sailing in the Solomons.
-Beginning with the month of July, the vessel was ordered to escort ships that were traveling in a convoy in regions such as Guadalcanal, Eniwetok and Manus.
-In November 1944, the Darby took part in hunter-killer exercises in the area of Ponape but it also engaged in bombardment training on the shore of the Tonga Islands.
+Beginning with July, the vessel was ordered to escort ships that were traveling in a convoy in regions such as Guadalcanal, Eniwetok, and Manus.
+In November 1944, the Darby took part in hunter-killer exercises in the area of Ponape, but it also engaged in bombardment training on the shore of the Tonga Islands.

-In 1958, from January to April, the Darby made ports call at Trinidad and at Rio de Janeiro as part of its deployment off Ascension Island during which it was tasked with missile tracking missions.
+In 1958, from January to April, the Darby made port calls at Trinidad and Rio de Janeiro as part of its deployment off Ascension Island, during which it was tasked with missile tracking missions.
 In February 1959, the ship was a part of the training operations taking place at the Naval Reserve off Baltimore.
 During these missions, which lasted until 1962, the Darby had the opportunity to make a port visit to Puerto Rico.
 On 19 March 1960, the ship crashed into a Swedish merchant vessel in the area of Chesapeake Bay.
-As a result of the collision, 13 servicemen were wounded and two died.
+As a result of the collision, 13 servicemen were wounded, and two died.

 The last notable mission of the USS Darby that was made known to the public was related to the ship spending the month of January 1967 carrying armed forces and artillery to the American bases situated off Vietnam.

 Asbestos Risks on the USS Darby (DE-218)